China's Huawei and ZTE deny getting illegal subsidy

 "Ericsson is a strong supporter of free trade and we don't believe in this type of unilateral measure."

-In the first quarter, Ericsson's sales to China and north-east Asia were roughly equivalent to its revenue from the EU, at 9.2 billion crowns.
+In the first quarter, Ericsson's sales to China and north-east Asia were roughly equivalent to its revenue from the EU, at 9.2 billion crowns ($1.29 billion).

 Nokia Siemens Networks and Alcatel-Lucent declined to comment.